 There are different reasons why individuals become investment bankers (ibankers).
 Why they yearn to practice the sacred art of investment banking (ibanking).
 Though some people enter this esoteric world of high finance by pure chance, and with little effort, they are anomalies.
 In the vast majority of cases deep-seated motivations propel the uninitiated to persevere until the gates of entry to that prestigious world open before them and they finally break into investment banking.

-Most of those motivations can be grouped into a handful of categories (see diagram above for examples).
-They also explain why so many bankers agree to work unusually long hours, to put up with abnormally high levels of stress and to sacrifice personal and leisure time.
+Most of those motivations can be grouped into categories.
+They explain why so many bankers agree to work unusually long hours, put up with abnormally high levels of stress and sacrifice so much personal and leisure time.
 Take a look at the faces of people who have been in the business for over 10 years, especially in a front office role.
-Many wear their sacrifice on their face, though few of them – sadly – realise this.
+Many wear their sacrifice on their face.
+Sadly, few of them realise this.

 Those of you currently in the business, next time you attend the Monday morning meeting just take a nice, long look around the room at the seniors bankers present.
 Is it not unusual that many of them are probably 10 years younger than they look?
 I know it took me less than a year at the bank to give birth to most of the grey hairs I presently sport.